Urban Hymenoptera Communities

 “I wanted to work in Cleveland’s vacant lots because I like to contribute to win-win situations where both people and the environment are healthy and able to thrive.
 I hope that our work helps:

-- More urban residents have access to diverse, beautiful green spaces and the ecosystem services they support (storm water control, pollination, pest-suppression).
+- More urban residents have access to diverse, beautiful green spaces and the ecosystem services they support (storm water control, pollination, pest-suppression), and

-- Urban biodiversity, and especially pollinators, continue to grow in Cleveland and contribute to greater environmental quality.”
+- Urban biodiversity (especially pollinators!) to continue to prosper and contribute to greater environmental quality.”

 This material is based upon work supported by the National Science Foundation under Grant No. 1253197.